moni-7000/Monis-Productivity-App/README.md

 ## Installation
 Simply install the executable and run to use!
-*Windows defender will likely flag this because it was made via pyinstaller and not digitally signed.
+- Note: *Windows defender will likely flag this because it was made via pyinstaller and not digitally signed.
 Though, it is a false-positive.*